vss03/Machine-learning/README.md

-This is a file containing all my work that I have learnt during my Machine Learning course.
+This is a repo containing all my work that I have learnt during my Machine Learning course.
 It includes all the basic programs and I have posted my Colab notebooks for reference.